 So, as what’s attractive and what’s not is clearly not the same for every business, IPAs need to research which businesses they want to reach and adapt their message for each.
 Those will be the companies that can clearly benefit from the specific advantages of the country.
 Then they need to find the decision makers in those companies.
 It’s much harder work and it’s much less visible, but it’s worthwhile.

-Once identified, I think it’s best to then invite them to small conferences specifically about the country or region, where the audience can give their undivided attention.
+Once the targets are identified, I think it’s best to then invite them to small conferences specifically about the country or region, where the audience can give their undivided attention.

 Business people like group events because they have less fear of being pressurised — but at the same time, if it’s a small group in an attractive venue, it will feel more exclusive and attendees will pay more attention.

 While audience participation and networking are important, there should always be a quality agenda of presentations to justify going to the event.